-Minnesota is believed to be an outlier in its recent guardian immunity interpretation that a guardian is not liable for their own acts of negligence when performing their core functions.
-This bill seeks to rectify this issue by restoring essential rights to individuals under guardianship.
+Minnesota is believed to be an outlier in the recent interpretation by the Minnesota Court of Appeals that a guardian is not liable for their own acts of negligence when performing their core functions.
+EVA does not believe that the legislature intended to grant guardians this complete immunity.
+It is illogical, absurd, and dangerous putting vulnerable adults at risk when bad actors have complete immunity.